NastyaStrashnova/HomeAssiatant/README.md

 # 🧠 Voice-Controlled Home Assistant (with Indirect Intent Recognition)
 This is a lightweight voice assistant that understands indirect speech commands using speech-to-text transcription and sentence embedding-based intent detection.
-Built with FastAPI, Whisper, and SentenceTransformers, it controls virtual devices like lights, fan, heater, and music through natural voice interactions.
+Built with FastAPI, Whisper,SentenceTransformers and AI Agent, it controls virtual devices like lights, fan, heater, and music through natural voice interactions.

 ## ✨ Features
 1) Real-time voice input via microphone